leniwiegert/tVNS_neuromaps/final_code/ReadMe.txt

 - Create environment and download neuromaps by following the installation steps in the documentation: https://neuromaps.readthedocs.io/en/latest/installation.html 2.2 Downloads
-- Download the following data files from the NAS:
+- Download the following data files from the HippocampNAS:
+  Data files 1 and 2 can also be found in their original NAS folders, but for simplification they were uploaded in this project's folder: /TUE_general/Projects/Thesis_work/LenaWiegert/Data_LW
-	- maps of tVNS-induced changes (4D_rs_fCONF_del_taVNS_sham.nii)
+	- maps of tVNS-induced changes (4D_rs_fCONF_del_taVNS_sham.nii) - collected by Teckentrup et al. (2021)
 	- Group level image with GM mask (combined_mask.nii.gz)
 	- Individual level images without GM mask (volume_1.nii to volume_41.nii)

  -----------------------------------------------